cordmaximilian/mini_dwh/README.md

 This repository contains a minimal example of a data warehouse using [DuckDB](https://duckdb.org/) with transformation models managed by [dbt](https://www.getdbt.com/).
-An example orchestration script runs the data pipeline on a daily schedule.
+An example orchestration script runs the data pipeline on an hourly schedule and fetches commodity prices before each dbt run.

 ## Project structure

 - `mini_dwh_dbt/` - dbt project containing models for bronze, silver and gold layers.
 - `mini_dwh_dbt/seeds/raw/` - example CSV datasets loaded as seeds.
-- `orchestrator.py` - simple scheduler that executes the dbt pipeline every day.
+- `orchestrator.py` - scheduler that fetches commodity prices and runs the dbt pipeline every hour.
 - `data/warehouse.duckdb` - DuckDB file created when the pipeline runs.

 ## Requirements